UPSCGeeks

 Static foundation — the Cripps Mission (1942)

 Sir Stafford Cripps offered dominion status after the war and the right of provinces to secede.
-Congress rejected it — Gandhi called it a 'post-dated cheque on a crashing bank.'
+Congress rejected it — Gandhi is reported to have called it a 'post-dated cheque' (the popular 'on a crashing bank' embellishment is of doubtful authenticity).

 The 1942 Upsurge